bleetube/ansible-role-samourai-dojo/README.md

 # Ansible Role: samourai-dojo

-This Ansible Role builds and installs a single Podman [container](https://github.com/samourai/docker) that runs the Node.js code for Samourai Dojo.

-For educational purposes: it is intended to be composed with separate roles for Podman, mysql, and web proxy.
-Backended by a [nixbitcoin](https://github.com/fort-nix/nix-bitcoin) node.
+This Ansible role builds and installs a single Podman [container](https://code.samourai.io/dojo/samourai-dojo/-/blob/master/docker/my-dojo/node/Dockerfile) that runs the Javascript code for [Samourai Dojo](https://docs.samourai.io/dojo/start).
+It is intended to be composed with separate roles for Podman, mysql, and web proxy.
+It can be backended by a [nixbitcoin](https://github.com/bleetube/satstack/blob/main/nix/chespin.satstack.net/configuration.nix) node, or any external node with the necessary configuration.

-For experts only: Usage of this role implies complete personal accountability and you should never reach out to the Samourai team for support regarding it.
+For node experts or developers only: Usage of this role implies complete personal accountability and you should never reach out to the Samourai team for support regarding it.
 This project has no relation to Samourai.

 ## Requirements